 The TOE supporting environment is significant.
-The TOE is either a combination of hardware and software (e.g. an Encrypting Hard Drive with a software middleware) or purely a software solution.
-As such, the TOE must rely heavily on the TOE Operational environment (system hardware, firmware, and operating system) for its execution domain and its proper usage.
-The vendor is expected to provide sufficient installation and configuration instructions to identify an Operational environment with the necessary features and to provide instructions for how to configure it correctly.
+Since the TOE is purely a software solution, it must rely heavily on the TOE Operational Environment (system hardware, firmware, and operating system) for its execution domain and its proper usage.
+The vendor is expected to provide sufficient installation and configuration instructions to identify an Operational Environment with the necessary features and to provide instructions for how to configure it correctly.